auth0/docs/articles/integrations/aws/aws-api-setup.md

 ---
-description: How to enable delegated authentication with AWS APIs.
+description: How to Set Up AWS for Delegated Authentication
 url: /aws-api-setup
 toc: true
 ---
 # How to Set Up AWS for Delegated Authentication

 The doc will walk you through setting up AWS for delegated authentication.
+You'll need to perform these steps any time you want to use Auth0 with AWS.
+Note that this tutorial does not walk you through a full integration.
+See the [Enable SSO to the AWS Console](/aws/integrations/sso) or [API Gateway](/integrations/aws-api-gateway) tutorials for complete examples.

 ## Step 1: Create a SAML Provider in AWS